-The Blueprint is the detailed and comprehensive plan to guide the coming phases of work.
-Additionally, the Program Blueprint will serve as a record of directions agreed upon throughout this planning phase and will serve as a guide for the implementation of these efforts in coming fiscal years, enabling the state to reference back to original goals to ensure that future work aligns to the guiding principles.
-The Blueprint is being developed iteratively in three versions.
-This version 1 of the Program Blueprint, serves to both outline the document and support the supplemental budget request for FY19.
-This version contains information on the first functions to be implemented (Finance and Procurement), and high-level information on later functions (Budget and HR/Payroll).
+The One Washington Program Blueprint is the detailed and comprehensive plan to guide the coming phases of work.
+Additionally, the Program Blueprint will serve as a record of direction agreed upon throughout this planning phase and will serve as a guide for the implementation of these efforts in coming fiscal years, enabling the state to reference back to original goals to ensure that future work aligns to the guiding principles.
+The Program Blueprint is being developed iteratively in three versions.
+Version 1 of the Program Blueprint, served to both outline the document and support the supplemental budget request for FY19.
+This version contains information on all four functions to be implemented, namely, Finance, Procurement.
+Budget and HR/Payroll.
+This version also describes the organizational change management strategy and a high-level description of the Business Intelligence solution.

-To develop this Program Blueprint, the program has conducted a series of activities to identify both technology and non-technology dependent initiatives, and define the detailed work needed to implement them.
-The program has conducted interviews, working sessions, and large workshops with One Washington project stakeholders, including business owners and data experts from a representative group of state agencies.
-These outcomes will be analyzed to create a cost estimate for each initiative, a budget, and a staffing plan for version 2 of the Program Blueprint.
+To develop this Program Blueprint, the Program has conducted a series of activities to identify both technology and non-technology dependent initiatives, and define the detailed work needed to implement them.
+The Program has conducted interviews, working sessions, and large workshops with One Washington stakeholders, including business owners and data experts from a representative group of state agencies.
+These outcomes were analyzed to create a cost estimate for each initiative, a budget, and a staffing plan for the Program Blueprint.

-The plan for development of all three Program Blueprint versions, as well as the accompanying Integration Strategy and Plan, is pictured in Figure 1.1 below.
+The plan for development of all three Program Blueprint versions, as well as the accompanying Integration Strategy and Plan, is depicted in Figure 1.1 below.

-State Milestones July August Septembe Supplemental Budget Request January February March AprilJune Program Milestones S Develop Deliverable #1 9/29/17 Develop Deliverable #2 10/2/17 - 12/29/17 Develop Deliverable #3 1/2/18 - 6/29/18 Final Blueprint 🕁 am Milo Develop Integration Strategy 9/29/17 Develop Integration Implem 9/25/17 - 6/29/18 nentation Plan Progr Integration Strategy τ Integration 🔆 Implementation Plan
+Milestones Supplemental Budget Request October November December Legislative Briefing Materials January February Mar chAprilMayJune State Mi Develop D. Hornelde #2 40 les Develop Deliverable #1 9/29/17 Develop Deliverable #2 10/2/17 - 12/29/17 Develop Deliverable 1/2/18 - 6/29/18 #3 Milestones Final Blueprint 🕁 Develop Integration Strategy 9/29/17 Develop Integration Implem 9/25/17 - 6/29/18 entation Plan Program Integration Strategy Integration 🛧 Implementation Plan